HL7/davinci-crd/input/pagecontent/hooks.md

 *  Creating a Task to complete a Questionnaire; and
 *  Updating the proposed order to point to a "new" prior authorization (ClaimResponse instance) - one the CRD Server was aware of that the CRD Client was not.

 In the first case, the creation of the Questionnaire needs to be conditional - it **SHOULD** only occur if that specific Questionnaire version doesn't already exist, and the payer service **SHALL** query to determine if the client has a copy of the Questionnaire before sending the request.
-In the second case, the order **SHOULD** be updated to point to the "id" assigned by the EMR to the newly persisted ClaimResponse instance.
+In the second case, the order **SHOULD** be updated to point to the "id" assigned by the CRD client to the newly persisted ClaimResponse instance.
 Both  capabilities are supported in FHIR's [transaction]({{site.data.fhir.path}}http.html#transaction)
 functionality.
 However, not all the capabilities/guidance included there has been incorporated into CDS Hooks 'suggestions', in part to keep the specification simpler.

 For this release of the implementation guide, these requirements will be handled as follows: